Dennis Trident 3

-KMB's Trident 3 with Alexander ALX500 body.

 Dennis Trident 3 (the 3 meaning 3-axle) (Note: The vehicle type shown on the manufacturer's plate is either "TRIDENT" or "TRIDENT 3".) (marketed as 3-axle Dennis Trident), is the first low-floor tri-axle double-decker bus chassis built by Dennis in the United Kingdom, with a large number purchased by bus companies in Hong Kong, Singapore, the United States and Canada.

 Design

 The Trident 3 chassis was developed from Dennis Lance.
 It had a longitudinally mounted rear engine, with a radiator mounted on the right-hand side of the engine.
 An auxiliary axle was mounted behind the second axle to cope with the weight at the rear and reduce the rear overhang.

 Trident 3 was available in 4 different body lengths: 10.3 m (specially designed for New World First Bus), 10.6 m, 11.3 m and 12 m.
 It could be fitted with Alexander ALX500 or Duple Metsec DM5000 bodywork with either a closed top or an open top.